Spinach Omelette with Stilton

 Gooey Spring Onion Omelette on Toast

 Do I spot an enormous bunch of fresh spring onions at a discount price at my local supermarket?
 Sold!
 That’s how a spring onion omelette was born the other day.
-Well omelette, it looks more like scrambled eggs actually to be honest.
+Omelette?
+Because it looks more like scrambled eggs actually to be honest.
 Never mind.
 Both the hubs and I love eggs for lunch so I was looking for some kind of extra ingredient to add to those egg this time.
 I thought I would just walk into my local store and browse the fruit and vegetable department to see what ingredients would catch my eye first.
 And what a good idea that turned out!The freshly sliced spring onion was just delish: just warmed through to get rid of that very strong flavor but still crunchy and with a little bite.
 And that gooey and rich salty Stilton blue cheese I sprinkle of top right in the end… that was a last minute hunch but a good one.
-This is a quick and easy scrambled eggs recipe, the perfect lunch bite and honestly I could have eaten these eggs for breakfast on some toast as well.
+This is a quick and easy scrambled eggs recipe, the perfect lunch bite and honestly I could also eat these eggs for breakfast on toast.

 Enjoy these spring onion and Stilton blue cheese scrambled eggs!